parasagrawal71/Web-and-Mobile-App-Development-HandBook/React with Redux/React Udemy Course (NOTES).md

 (same code available in "redux in vanilla JS" folder).

 To change state of our app, we call an.. --> [Action Creator] --> produces an.. --> [Action] --> Gets fed to.. --> [dispatch] --> Forwards the action to each reducers.. --> [Reducers] --> Creates new.. --> [State] --> Wait until we need to update state again.

+* Redux was not designed to work with react.
+So, We are using React-Redux library which contains a bunch of helper functions inside of it to work redux with react.
+  React  -->   React-Redux     --> Redux
+	 <--  (Gets React and  <--
+	       Redux to work
+	       together)

+* __How React-Redux works?__:-